AMP Page URL is Error (5XX)

 This means that the URL in question is an AMP Page URL, which returned Error (5XX).

 If an AMP Page URL returns a server error (5XX), search engines may be unable to crawl the page and access the content, which means it may not get indexed properly or appear in search results.

 What does the Hint check?

-This Hint will trigger for any internal URL which references an AMP Page, where the AMP page URL returns a 5XX HTTP header response.
+This Hint will trigger for any AMP Page URL that returns a 5XX HTTP header response.

 Examples that trigger this Hint